VirtusLab-Open-Source/strapi-plugin-navigation/README.md

 ### Properties
 - `additionalFields` - Additional fields: 'audience', more in the future
-- `allowedLevels` - Maximum level for which your're able to mark item as "Menu attached"
+- `allowedLevels` - Maximum level for which you're able to mark item as "Menu attached"
 - `contentTypes` - UIDs of related content types
 - `contentTypesNameFields` - Definition of content type title fields like `'api::<collection name>.<content type name>': ['field_name_1', 'field_name_2']`, if not set titles are pulled from fields like `['title', 'subject', 'name']`. **TIP** - Proper content type uid you can find in the URL of Content Manager where you're managing relevant entities like: `admin/content-manager/collectionType/< THE UID HERE >?page=1&pageSize=10&sort=Title:ASC&plugins[i18n][locale]=en`
 - `gql` - If you're using GraphQL that's the right place to put all necessary settings.
 More **[ here ](#gql-configuration)**

 ## 🔧 GQL Configuration
 Using navigation with GraphQL requires both plugins to be installed and working.
-You can find instalation guide for GraphQL plugin **[here](https://docs.strapi.io/developer-docs/latest/plugins/graphql.html#graphql)**.
+You can find installation guide for GraphQL plugin **[here](https://docs.strapi.io/developer-docs/latest/plugins/graphql.html#graphql)**.
 To properly configure GQL to work with navigation you should provide `gql` prop.
 This should contain union types that will be used to define GQL response format for your data while fetching:

+> **Important!**
+> If you're using `config/plugins.js` to configure your plugins , please put `navigation` property before `graphql`.
+Otherwise types are not going to be properly added to GraphQL Schema.
+That's because of dynamic types which base on plugin configuration which are added on `bootstrap` stage, not `register`.
+This is not valid if you're using `graphql` plugin without any custom configuration, so most of cases in real.

 ```gql
 master: Int